 Phone and email consultation.
 You will have access to me by home phone or business cell phone for questions.

 Music: I bring a small CD player to births: I have some relaxation music, but please feel free to bring your own choice of music.

 General help after the birth with personal needs (food, drink, shower)

 Qualified backup doula to provide doula care if for some unforeseen reason I would be unavailable (illness or injury or family emergency).

 One of the services I really enjoy providing and couples seem to love is either a comprehensive birth story for you and your family to cherish or a personal DVD put to music of pictures I can capture around the 8th month of pregnancy with your husband to show off that beautiful glow that a woman has especially during her 3rd trimester along with pictures I may be able to obtain during labor and immediately after the birth with you bonding with your new precious newborn.
 This can be put to music of your choice.

-Package #2 - $18.00/hr - Adjusting to Being A "New Mom" - Some woman do not have immediate family members in the area that can help out during the first few weeks as you are adjusting to motherhood, which can sometimes be overwhelming.
-Dads can ususally take some time off work after the birth, but when he returns to work and you may be alone with other children and trying to navigate through this new process called "motherhood", I may be able to help with various tasks around the house or watch the baby as you get some rest.
+$18.00/hr - Adjusting to Being A "New Mom" - Some woman do not have immediate family members in the area that can help out during the first few weeks as you are adjusting to motherhood, which can sometimes be overwhelming.
+Dads can usually take some time off work after the birth, but when he returns to work and you may be alone with other children and trying to navigate through this new process called "motherhood", I may be able to help with various tasks around the house or watch the baby as you get some rest.
 I am very flexible, dependable and trustworthy.
 I can adjust my schedule to meet with yours.

 There was a time when expectant fathers were portrayed as anxious, floor-pacing, cigar-smoking men who were tolerated in hospital corridors until the long-awaited moment when a nurse or doctor would announce they were the proud father of a daughter or a son.
 Today's expectant fathers are different.